Montreal-Quakers/website/_pages/accessibility.md

 ---
 Quakerism is based on seeing value in every human being.
 If there is anything we can improve your access to our website or our meeting spaces, we hope you will [let us know](/contact).

-Please [contact us](/contact) if you require additional information or accommodations for accessibility.
+Please [contact us](/contact) if you require additional information.

 ## Our website
 * If you are finding anything on our website difficult to access (for instance, the screenreader isn't functioning well), please [contact us](/contact) with details and we would be delighted to send you any portion of our website in Word, PDF, or another format.